cesbo/help/src/content/docs/en/astra/getting-started/index.md

     order: 1
 ---

-Software headend for Digital TV broadcasting over cable, satellite, terrestrial, and IP networks.
+Astra is digital TV broadcasting software that receives television signals from different sources, then delivers them to your viewers over cable, satellite, terrestrial, and IP networks.

 ## Is This for You?

-Astra is designed for professionals in the broadcasting industry, including:
+Astra is designed for:

 - Cable, satellite, and terrestrial TV operators
 - IPTV and OTT service providers